 Video games from days gone by are once again becoming a prominent part of gaming culture – Are we heading for a retro Renaissance?

 The repackaging of older games on new systems is nothing new.
-After all, you could argue that Nintendo started the craze of retro compilations with 1993’s Super Mario All-Stars, a compilation of all of Mario’s NES adventures, remastered to take advantage of the extra power of the SNES, while also making these games more accessible for new and old audiences.
+After all, you could argue that Nintendo started the craze of re-releases with 1993’s Super Mario All-Stars, a compilation of all of Mario’s NES adventures, remastered to take advantage of the extra power of the SNES, while also making these games more accessible for new and old audiences.

-It makes perfect sense to repurpose old content in this fashion, but admittedly until recently, retro releases lacked passion and respect for the source material, at least for the most part.
+It makes perfect sense to repurpose old content in this fashion, but admittedly until recently, retro compilations lacked passion and respect for the source material, at least for the most part.
 Nintendo’s Virtual Console scheme had the most promise when it was first announced ahead of the original Wii’s launch: The ability to play accurate emulations of Nintendo’s entire library on the Wii was a promise that even Nintendo couldn’t keep, with sparse releases, glaring omissions and high prices for individual games.

 First we had Rare Replay, arguable offering the best value of any retro compilations ever.
 30 games, spanning the entirely of Rare’s existence and while not all of them are playable by today’s standards – A host of options are made available to the player to make a lot of this earlier games more palatable, including the addition of a rewind function and cheat modes.
 Then, there are Snapshot challenges that offer up small snippets of the earlier games in the collection, in the form of challenges.
 Add Achievements to the mix, and there’s now multiple reasons to have a go of several 20-30 year old games that very few of us would have played unless we owned those games at the time.
 Plus, this collection offers an astounding array of exclusive mini-documentaries, interviews and other making-of content, which are incredibly interesting to watch.